NADH supplement by Ray Sahelian, M.D. health benefit of NADH supplement

-NADH stands for nicotinamide adenine dinucleotide.
-NADH is an activated form of the B vitamin niacin.
+NADH, which stands for nicotinamide adenine dinucleotide, is an activated form of the B vitamin niacin.
 I remember my high school biology class where I first tried to learn the complicated Krebs cycle and how energy in the form of ATP was derived from sugars, amino acids, and fats.
-I did recall coming across NADH, a coenzyme that helps in this complicated process of energy extraction.
-I never thought that someday NADH would be available as a supplement.
+I recall coming across NADH, the coenzyme that helps in this complicated process of energy extraction.
+I never thought that someday it would be available as a supplement.

 with a dozen brain herbs and nutrients.
 It combines a delicate